J. T. Waggoner

-James Thomas Waggoner Jr. (born January 8, 1937) is an American politician who is a Republican member of the Alabama Senate, representing the 16th District since 1990.
-Waggoner was born on January 8, 1937.
+James Thomas "Jabo" Waggoner Jr. (born January 8, 1937) is an American politician who is a Republican member of the Alabama Senate, representing the 16th District since 1990.
 He received his B.A. from Birmingham Southern College and his J.D. from the Birmingham School of Law.

-Personal life

-Waggoner is the son of former Birmingham City Commissioner J. T. Waggoner and an Ensley elementary school teacher.
-He graduated from Ensley High School and earned his B.A. from Birmingham-Southern College and his J.D. from Birmingham School of Law.
-Law school inspired him to enter politics.

-Waggoner lives in Vestavia Hills with his wife, Marilyn, and attends Homewood Church of Christ.
-They had four children, Scott, Mark, Lyn and J. T. III ("Jay"), who was a standout member of the Auburn Tigers baseball team.

-Waggoner is president of Birmingham Business Consultants, LLC.
-He serves on the boards for United Cerebral Palsy, the Metropolitan Development Board, Better Business Bureau, Greater Birmingham Convention and Visitors Bureau, Alabama Sports Hall of Fame, and Pinnacle Bank.
-He served as head coach of the Birmingham Touchdown Club and was president of the Birmingham Tip-Off Club.

 Career

 He assumed office in the Alabama State Senate in 1990.
-He was the Minority Leader from 1999 until the Republicans gained a legislative majority in November 2010 for the first time since Reconstruction, upon which he became Majority Leader.
-Previously he was a member of the Alabama House of Representatives from 1966 to 1983 as a Democrat.
+He was the Minority Leader from 1999 until the Republicans gained a legislative majority in November 2010 for the first time since Reconstruction, upon which he became the Majority Leader.
+He was a Democrat and a member of the Alabama House of Representatives from 1966 to 1983.
 He switched parties the following year to run unsuccessfully against U.S. Congressman Ben Erdreich in the Birmingham-based 6th district in 1984, receiving 40%.

-In May 2019, he voted to make abortion a crime at any stage in a pregnancy, with no exemptions for cases of rape or incest.
+In May 2019, he voted to make abortion a crime at any stage of a pregnancy, with no exemptions for cases of rape or incest.

 In the State Legislature's 2021-2022 session, Waggoner was assigned to the following committees: